-Activity/Strategy What It Involves Relevance in the Differentiated or Multigrade Classroom Journaling Journaling is usually classified as an evaluative/reflective strategy and can be used in a flexible manner in the multigrade class.
-Students may use their journals to record their own understanding of a presentation, or a piece that has been read, or an explanation of an activity that has been performed.
+What It Involves Relevance in the Activity/Strategy Differentiated or Multigrade Classroom Journaling Journaling is usually classified as Students of varying an evaluative/reflective strategy readiness, interest and and can be used in a flexible learning profiles in the same manner in the multigrade class. class may use journals to Students may use their journals to record their questions, record their own understanding answers, ideas and feelings. of a presentation, or a piece that has been read, or an explanation of an activity that has been performed.
 They may also use their journals to write their reflections or feelings on/about a lesson or any event within or outside of the school that has made an impact on their way of viewing life and learning.
-Students of varying readiness, interest and learning profiles in the same class may use journals to record their questions, answers, ideas and feelings.